akostrik/CPP_module_42/README.md

-equal_range                            |range of elements matchina specific key binary_search                          |if an element exists in a partially-ordered range includes                               |true if one sequence is a subsequence of another set_union                              |the union of two sets set_intersection                       |the intersection of two sets set_difference                         |the difference between two sets set_symmetric_difference               |the symmetric difference between two sets merge, inplace_merge                   |merges two ordered ranges push_heap, pop_heap                    |adds an element to a max heap, removes the largest element from a max heap make_heap                              |creates a max heap out of a range of elements
+equal_range                            |range of elements matchina specific key binary_search                          |if an element exists in a partially-ordered range includes                               |true if one sequence is a subsequence of another set_union, set_intersection, set_difference, set_symmetric_difference|union, intersection, difference, the symmetric difference between two sets merge, inplace_merge                   |merges two ordered ranges push_heap, pop_heap                    |adds an element to a max heap, removes the largest element from a max heap make_heap                              |creates a max heap out of a range of elements